vsg-dev/vsgImGui/README.md

 ## Building vsgImGui

-The first run of cmake will automatically checkout imgui as a submodule when required.
+The first run of cmake will automatically checkout ImGui and ImPlot and as a submodules when required.

     cd vsgImGui
     cmake .